Constructing curves of high rank via composite polynomials: The specialization method

-\begin{emp}\textbf{Non-constant curves.} Let $\kk/K$ be an extension of fields such that $\trdeg_K \kk =n >0$ and $K$ is algebraically closed in $\kk$.
-Given a nice curve $X/\kk$ of genus $g\geqslant 2$, we can find a $K$-variety $V$ with $K(V) \cong \kk$, and a smooth, projective family of curves $\calx \longrightarrow V$ with geometrically integral fibers, and generic fiber $X/\kk$ (cf.~\cite{Qpoints}*{Theorem~3.2.1 (i)}).
-This family induces a $K$-morphism $V \longrightarrow M_{g,K}$, where $M_{g,K}$ denotes the coarse moduli scheme of genus $g$ curves over $K$ (cf. ~\cite{mumfordGIT}*{Page 103, Proposition~5.4}); we say that $X/\kk$ is \defi{non-constant} if this morphism is non-constant (this definition is independent of the choice of $V$ and family $\calx/V$).
-An elliptic curve $X/\kk$ is called non-constant if its $j$-invariant is in $\kk \backslash K$. \end{emp}
+\begin{emp} \textbf{Non-isotrivial curves.} Let $\kk/{\k}$ be the function field of a $\k$-variety $\scrv$ of positive dimension, and let $\X/\kk$ be a nice curve of positive genus.
+We say that $\X/\kk$ is \defi{constant} if there is an $\kk$-isomorphism $\X \iso X_{\kk}$ for some curve $X/{\k}$.
+We say that $\X/\kk$ is \defi{isotrivial} if $\X_{\L}/\L$ is constant, for some finite extension $\L/\kk$.
+By replacing $\scrv$ with an open subset if necessary, we can spread out $\X/\kk$ to a smooth, projective family of curves $\scrx \longrightarrow \scrv$ with geometrically integral fibers (cf.~\cite{Qpoints}*{Theorem~3.2.1 (i)}).
+For ${\g}\geqslant 2$, this family induces a $\k$-morphism $\scrv \longrightarrow M_{g,k}$, where $M_{g,k}$ denotes the coarse moduli scheme of genus ${\g}$ curves over $\k$ (cf. ~\cite{mumfordGIT}*{Page 103, Proposition~5.4}).
+It is an exercise to see that $\X/\kk$ is non-isotrivial if and only this morphism is non-constant, or equivalently, if the geometric fibers $\{\scrx_P/\kbar\}_{P\in \scrv(\kbar)}$ comprise infinitely many $\kbar$-isomorphism classes.
+If $\X/\kk$ is an elliptic curve (i.e. of genus one and possessing a $\kk$-rational point), then it is isotrivial if and only if its $j$-invariant is in $\kk \setminus k$. \end{emp}